xraystyle/mac_format/README.md

 	/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/xraystyle/mac_format/master/install)"

+If you've previously installed and want to update to the newest version, just re-run the above script again.

 Installing this app requires typing your admin password to install the required Ruby Gem, Docopt.

 To use the contextual menu services, highlight a MAC address anywhere and right-click.
 Under the 'Services' submenu, click on the format you'd like to convert to.
 You'll see a notification that it's completed and the converted MAC address will be copied to your clipboard.
+If you select the Vendor Lookup service option, you'll receive a notification with the name of the vendor.

 ![Right-Click Screenshot](https://raw.githubusercontent.com/xraystyle/mac_format/master/right-click.png)